mikevin920/Kevin_Personal_Website/_pages/about.md

 ---

 Hi!
-My name is Kevin Mi, and I am an undergrad at the University of Toronto studyinh Engineering Science with a major of  Machine Intelligence.
+My name is Kevin Mi, and I am an undergrad at the University of Toronto studying Engineering Science with a major of  Machine Intelligence.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.